MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_checkcounter.md

-#### - pActiveCounters [out]
+#### - pszDescription [out, optional]

-A pointer to a variable that receives the number of simultaneously active counters that are allocated for the creation of the counter identifier that the <i>Counter</i> parameter identifies.
+An optional pointer that the driver returns a <b>NULL</b>-terminated string to that contains the description of what the counter identifier measures.

+Can be <b>NULL</b>, in which case the app doesn't need the description info.
+See more info in the explanation of the <i>pDescriptionLength</i> parameter.

 #### - pszName [out, optional]